Following the series on CRM problems and solutions: reasons why organisations Stuck with their CRM.

 But these are just sales techniques: who doesn’t show the best possible scenario in order to engage prospects?

 Don’t get me wrong, some of those valuable CRMs are perfect, and when an organisation has the capability to bring on board the value created by those pieces of software it is absolutely great to pursue that.
 Would you imagine Tiger Woods playing driving range class balls?
 But if he would do that, do you really think his rank would drop to zero?

 What about Cody Blick, a golf professional who, after having been stolen from his golf bag, borrowed some clubs, bought some wedges in the local shop at the course, and won the game?
 Tools are important, but they only fill the last mile of the value creation chain, not all of it.

 When a CRM reduces the complexity of the sales process, it facilitates the job of the people involved in it.
 That is a good starting point: a user interface friendly and easy to understand is essential to pursuing a sales manager’s engagement.
 But what really makes the difference is the logic behind the system.
 Some organisations rely on a large amount of data to profile clients, but how much data is really key to closing the deal is something they don’t really know.

 The expert salesperson knows what data matters to close the deal, if we force salespersons to fill in a big chunk of data and stay into the system’s parameters to proceed, there is a great possibility that some salespersons will skip it.
 Some very diligent will do right and organized, but the most creative and free spirit ones won’t.
 And when it comes to sales, ambition and free spirit are essential.

 Complex as it is.

-We, at easyCRM, are business expert more than coder people, we use IT to help organisations in achieving their own goals, starting from their basic needs.
-Pipedrive CRM with its Activity Based Selling logic really helps us in design an effective CRM around each business.
+We, at easyCRM, are business experts more than coder people, we use IT to help organisations achieve their own goals, starting from their basic needs.
+Pipedrive CRM with its Activity Based Selling logic really helps us to design an effective CRM around each business.